Community Fellowship > Frequently Asked Questions

 How are candidates evaluated?

-Fellows are chosen by the Internet Society Fellowship Selection Committee, composed of leaders from the Internet Society Community, the program team, and subject matter experts.
+Fellows are chosen by the Internet Society Fellowship Selection Committee, composed of members and leaders from the Internet Society Community, the program team, and subject matter experts.

-Each candidacy will be reviewed through a two-step evaluation process.
-After the review process we will get in touch with every candidate to let them know if they have, or have not, been chosen to move forward with their candidacy.
+Each candidacy will be evaluated through a blind, two-step process.
+This means that reviewers will not have access to applicant demographic information ie name, gender etc shared in the application.
+After the review process, we will get in touch with every candidate to let them know if they have, or have not, been selected as a fellow.

 Does the Internet Society cover visa-related charges?